exactquery/poly-pointer/README.md

 # PolyPointer
 PolyPointer is a psuedo-polyfill for the [Media Query Level 4](https://www.w3.org/TR/mediaqueries-4/#descdef-media-pointer) *pointer:coarse* feature, written in vanilla javascript.

 It was written one evening after work when grew frustrated with not being able to present a touch friendly interface to our clients with touch screen devices without also having hybrid devices like laptops with touch screens using the same interface.
 It kind of worked.
-Then, I deleted the CodePen.
-So, I rewrote it.
-Then...what you see here.
+Then, I accidentally deleted the CodePen.
+After a few choice words, I rewrote it as what you see here.
 And it works.

 Imagine being able to use an easy little media query like @media screen and (pointer:coarse) to present a touch-friendly interface for your website's tablet and phone tapping visitors.